suncoast-devs/handbook/assignments/sql-intro.md

   - `PhoneExtension`
   - `IsPartTime`

-- [ ] Create a file named `queries.sql` to store the queries you create.
+- [ ] Create a few employees.
+Review the requirements below to see some examples of the values you may need.
+For instance, you may need employees of certain job positions, employees with certain names, etc. Add enough data (maybe 10 rows) such that you can validate your queries. _Copy the queries you used to create your data into `queries.sql`_
-- [ ] Create queries that can do the following:
+- [ ] Create queries that can do the following. **Each query** should be attempted in your database.
+When it works, copy the query to `queries.sql`.
+You may optionally copy and paste the query output to your queries.sql if you wish.

   - [ ] Select all columns for all employees.
-  - [ ] Select only the full names and phone extensions for only full time employees.
+  - [ ] Select only the full names and phone extensions for only full-time employees.
-  - [ ] Insert a new part time employee, as a software developer, with a salary of 450.
+  - [ ] Insert a new part-time employee, as a software developer, with a salary of 450.
+Make up values for the other columns.
   - [ ] Update all employees that are cooks to have a salary of 500.
   - [ ] Delete all employees that have the full name of "Lazy Larry".
-  - [ ] Add a column to the table: `ParkingSpotNumber` as a string that can store up to 10 characters.
+  - [ ] Add a column to the table: `ParkingSpot` as textual information that can store _up to_ 10 characters.

 ### Adventure Mode

+- [ ] Add queries to `queries.sql` that show how to:
+  - [ ] Recreate your database and tables and use `NOT NULL` for columns you feel are required.
+  - [ ] Add a primary key named `Id` to your table.

 ### Epic Mode

+- [ ] Add queries to `queries.sql` that show how to:
+  - [ ] Create a second table: `Departments` that has these columns:
+    - `Name`
+    - `BuildingNumber`
+  - [ ] Create a column on the `Employees` table named `DepartmentId` to relate to the `Departments` table.
+Make it a foreign key.
+  - [ ] Insert employees and related departments.

 ## Additional Resources